 Does My Pet’s Obsession With His Toy Mean That He Can Love?

 Studies show that dogs get more out of us than just room and board.
 They appreciate our love and love us in return.
-In one study, dogs were allowed to interact with a favorite human or animal and then levels of the animal’s oxytocin, a hormone that is released in higher amounts in humans when they interact with someone that they love, were measured.
-In all cases, the dog’s oxytocin levels were significantly higher after the pet interacted with a person or another animal that he or she cared about.
+In one study, dogs were allowed to interact with a favorite human or animal and then levels of the animal’s oxytocin (a hormone that is released in higher amounts in humans when we interact with someone that we love) were measured.
+In all cases, the dog’s oxytocin levels were significantly higher after the pet interacted with a person or another animal that he or she cared about versus a stranger.
 In another study, animals were either praised or fed while their brain activity was monitored.
 Brain activity was higher in the area of the brain that we typically associate with loving feelings when the pet was praised than it was when the pet was given a food treat.

-Isn’t it nice to know that you are more to your dog than just a human dog food can opener?
+Isn’t it nice to know that you are more to your dog than just the person the fills the food bowl?